aleszu/oilandwater/README.md

-# Oil and Water data analysis for Undark
+# Reporting on the Dakota Access Pipeline protests of 2016.
+## An analysis and visualization of federal data on crude oil spills

 The following workshop walks you through a data analysis and visualization I carried out for [Undark magazine](https://undark.org/article/oil-pipeline-safety-dakota-access-standing-rock/) on the risk of an oil spill surrounding the Dakota Access Pipeline debate.
 It is an introduction to finding, cleaning and visualizing federal data using Excel and Carto.com.

-## The Dakota Access Pipeline protest of 2016

 ### Questions I had that guided my reporting